Sandyatech/ts_mars_rover/README.md

 This is a TypeScript solution for the Mars rover kata.
-The code is not refactorized and cleaned as it was made for a test.

 Running test:
 npm install

+npm install jest

-npm run test
+npm test

 Task
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth